 SCRIPPS Mainstage in a thrust configuration.
 Elegant, extraordinary acoustics and intimate–only 265 seats.
 “Bringing the performer and audience into an unfiltered, direct and honest relationship that Shakespeare’s work is best served by.
 It’s like the relationship in Shakespeare’s original theatres, the Globe, Curtain, Rose and Blackfriars” (Michael Boyd, former artistic director, Royal Shakespeare Company).

 Michael Pennington (Lear) has been acclaimed as Hamlet, Timon of Athens, Angelo and Berowne for the Royal Shakespeare Company; and as Coriolanus, Macbeth, Henry V and Richard II for The English Shakespeare Company, which he co-founded.
 He has played central roles in plays by authors such as Ibsen, Strindberg, Pinter, Stoppard and Mamet and last appeared in New York in Love Is My Sin, adapted and directed by Peter Brook and presented by TFANA.

 Arin Arbus (Director) has staged at TFANA Shakespeare’s Othello, Measure for Measure, Macbeth, The Taming of the Shrew and Much Ado About Nothing.
-She recently staged Britten’s The Rape of Lucretia at Houston Grand Opera and this fall will direct La Traviata at The Lyric Opera of Chicago.
+She recently staged Britten’s The Rape of Lucretia at Houston Grand Opera and last fall she directed La Traviata at The Lyric Opera of Chicago.

-Pictured: above, Michael Pennington in the title role of Timon of Athens; left, Arin Arbus, photo by Phyllis Graber Jensen.
+Pictured above: Michael Pennington in the title role of King Lear; photo by Carol Rosegg.
+Left: Arin Arbus, photo by Phyllis Graber Jensen.